 The below video highlights how you can adapt your body language to get the best out of your next job interview.
 We will summarize the main points highlighted in the video below.

-3. Use the right-hand gestures (not too much movement, this is distracting.)
+3. Use appropriate hand gestures (not too much movement, this is distracting).

 6. Avoid lying signals (touching your nose or face, glancing off to the side).